 This situation may not be of concern for businesses who use their trade marks solely within the territory of the UK.
 However, proprietors whose trade mark use extends to mainland Europe and/or to the Irish Republic might wish to consider filing European Trade Mark (EUTM) applications and/or national trade marks in any countries of particular interest to them within the EU, to ensure they have sufficient protection of their brands and designs.

-The new UK cloned rights, as with any national UK trade marks, may be vulnerable to cancellation on the grounds of non-use if they are not used for an uninterrupted period of five years.
-For the cloned UK trade marks created on exit day, any use of the mark in the EU, whether inside or outside of the UK, which has been made prior to exit day will count as use of the cloned UK right.
-This means that where there is a challenge to a cloned UK trade mark on the grounds of non-use and the relevant five-year period includes time prior to exit day, the UKIPO will consider use in the EU when assessing whether the mark has been used in the relevant period.
+The new UK re-registered rights, as with any national UK trade marks, may be vulnerable to cancellation on the grounds of non-use if they are not used for an uninterrupted period of five years.
+For the re-registered UK trade marks created on exit day, any use of the mark in the EU, whether inside or outside of the UK, which has been made prior to exit day will count as use of the re-registered UK right.
+This means that where there is a challenge to a re-registered UK trade mark on the grounds of non-use and the relevant five-year period includes time prior to exit day, the UKIPO will consider use in the EU when assessing whether the mark has been used in the relevant period.
 A similar approach will be applied to the assessment of reputation.